 Your brain is your command center and the most complex matter in the universe!
 It controls your thoughts, emotions, cognition, attention, hope, logic, learning, organs, hormones, metabolism, movement . . .
 Okay, everything in your body.

 Who can benefit from neurofeedback?

 Most people can benefit from neurofeedback.
 Even if you don’t have a diagnosis or symptoms, we can do a brain boost for any age.
 According to research, 90% of the population will respond to neurofeedback.

 Neurofeedback is not a cure but may reduce your symptoms with many disorders by simply enabling your brain to work more efficiently.
+Your brain knows how to correct itself when given the proper feedback.
+Neurofeedback enables your brain’s neuroplasticity.
 If you want to improve the functioning of your brain or if you have symptoms interfering with your life, neurofeedback may help.

 Many professional sports teams have their own neurofeedback provider.
 Neurofeedback is offered in some hospitals, treatment centers, and in schools.
 In some states, neurofeedback may be provided before prescription stimulants are prescribed.

 How old do you have to be to benefit from neurofeedback?